 But what if you're travelling to other countries?
 Will those 4G-enabled features still be available?
 We take a look at whether your Apple Watch Series 3 will work abroad.

 No roaming for UK customers

 The bad news is that if you're a UK customer intending to buy an Apple Watch Series 3 with LTE, then you won't be able to use the cellular capabilities once you leave this green and pleasant land.

-At the moment EE is the only carrier that offers a cellular plan for Apple Watch 3 (this costs an additional £5 for EE customers on top of their normal iPhone tariff, or you can get a separate contract at £25 per month and get the watch free or at a reduced price), and if you read through the various terms & conditions on its site you'll find a few clues.
+At the moment EE is the only carrier that offers a cellular plan for Apple Watch 3 (this costs an additional £5 for EE customers after the first six months on top of their normal iPhone tariff, or you can get a separate contract at £25 per month and get the watch free or at a reduced price), and if you read through the various terms & conditions on its site you'll find a few clues.

 At the bottom of the page that outlines all the various wonderful things you can do with the new Apple Watch 3, there's some small print.
 In here is a line which states "Roaming is not available outside your carrier network coverage area."